wonka929/epub2tts-vibevoice/README.md

 ## VibeVoice Model

 This application uses [Microsoft VibeVoice](https://github.com/microsoft/VibeVoice) for text-to-speech synthesis.

+**What's installed automatically:**
+- VibeVoice package (installed from GitHub during setup to include voice files)
+- Pre-extracted voice files for 25+ speakers in multiple languages
-The model will be automatically downloaded from HuggingFace on first use.
+- The VibeVoice-Realtime-0.5B model (downloaded from HuggingFace on first use)

+**Note:** The PyPI vibevoice package doesn't include voice files, so we install directly from GitHub.

 Voice prompts are provided in pre-extracted embedded format (.pt files) included with VibeVoice.
 For custom voice creation, please refer to the VibeVoice documentation.